 We understand how exciting and scary it is to move to a new country.
 Rangitoto College is dedicated to helping students adapt to a new culture and provides a high level of support to our international students.
 Our team has six full-time staff and two part-time staff in the international office.
 We interview international students regularly to make sure they are happy in their homestay and adjusting well to life in New Zealand.
 Students can also come to the international office at any time between 8-4:30pm for assistance or advice.
 We have a specialist team who help students with visas, accommodation, insurance or booking travel around New Zealand.
-We also have a free phone number students can call at any time if they have an emergency.

 International students are supported academically by our two international deans.
 Deans will check students' timetables during their first two weeks of class and work with them if any changes need to be made.
 Over the time students are at the college, they can come to the deans' office to discuss any issues they are having academically.
 Deans will be able to offer solutions or talk with teachers on their behalf.

 Teachers encourage and motivate students to do their best academically.
 If students are struggling with work, teachers might be able to recommend methods for catching up.
 If students are achieving very good results, teachers may recommend they join an extension class and start studying work from the year ahead.

 Our school librarians can offer advice on how to find resources and information and offer suggestions on books to read.
 Students are encouraged to be self-directed learners and we aim to develop the skills that will help students excel at university and become life-long learners.

 Academic deans and career counsellors can offer advice on further study (university / technical qualifications in New Zealand or abroad).
 We have a careers room with university prospectuses for students to look through and are happy to talk about the options for further study.

 Rangitoto College graduates have had great success being accepted into some of the world's best universities, some on scholarship.